MPA Program Course Offerings

 The MPA program offers a variety of courses which are listed below.
-In addition, students may take selected courses from other departments, and even from other universities (e.g., Duke University and NC State University), when such courses best meet a student’s individual needs.
+In addition, on-campus students may take selected courses from other departments, and even from other universities (e.g., Duke University and NC State University), when such courses best meet a student’s individual needs.

 PUBA 709 PA INSTITUTIONS AND VALUES.
 This foundation course introduces students to the historical and contemporary social, economic, political, and ethical context of public administration and governance in the United States.
 Students gain an understanding of public institutions and values and develop skills for interpreting and critically evaluating American public service issues.
 Stenberg.
 Back to top.

 PUBA 710 ORGANIZATION THEORY.
 Provides a conceptual and experiential grounding in theories of management and organizational operation.
 Students learn how to analyze organizations and their environments from multiple perspectives.
 Students systematically examine important dimensions of organizational life—what motivates people, how decisions are made, challenges of diversity, conflict, and power dynamics.
 Jacobson.
 Back to top.

 PUBA 711 PUBLIC SERVICE LEADERSHIP.
 Students learn about their leadership style and values, as well as strengths and weaknesses, with regard to public leadership at the personal, interpersonal, organizational, and community levels.
 Readings, assignments, and class activities focus on developing knowledge and skills necessary to successfully lead in public service settings.
 Morse.
 Back to top.

 PUBA 719 PA ANALYSIS AND EVALUATION I. First course in a two course sequence introducing students to applied research design, data collection, data management, data analysis, and analytical reporting to allow them to conduct original research, be informed consumers of other research, and ultimately improve public program planning and evaluation decisions.
 To be taken with PUBA 720.
 Berner.
 Back to top.